sailfishos/python3/Doc/c-api/exceptions.rst

    Similar to :c:func:`PyErr_SetFromErrno`, with the additional behavior that if *filenameObject* is not *NULL*, it is passed to the constructor of *type* as a third parameter.
-In the case of exceptions such as :exc:`IOError` and :exc:`OSError`, this is used to define the :attr:`filename` attribute of the exception instance.
+In the case of :exc:`OSError` exception, this is used to define the :attr:`filename` attribute of the exception instance.